CSEC-ICPC/ICPC-Contest-Solutions/README.md

 # Contributing

 If you have any new solutions you can create an issue or a pull request and we will be happy to merge with your additions.
+Don't forget to organize your solutions by folder with the name of the contest or question id.
 Follow this insrcutions to create your pull request

 1. Fork the repository.